Software-Cat/AutoFlowMetropolis/README.md

 4. Add the cloned folder as a project to Unity Hub
 5. Open the project
 6. Clone AutoFlow's backend server
 7. In the root directory of AutoFlow backend, run `./server.cmd`.
-Choose "Yes" to use AutoFlow and "No" to use the selfish algorithm for comparison.
+Choose "Yes" to use AutoFlow or "No" to use the selfish algorithm for comparison.
 8. Start Unity's play mode
 9. Enjoy!